samunemeth/E-paper-Clock/README.md

 > [!IMPORTANT]
-> More features are hopefully coming soon!
->
-> This repository is not even close to being finished.
-> I will try to include all the files and useful resources,
-> but there are a lot, so it will take time.
+> This branch is frozen, and will *NOT* receive new updates.
+> A newer board version is required for the newest versions.

 # E-paper Clock

-This is an e-paper clock based on a *WeAct Studio 2.9" BW* display, and a custom *Weather Station V1* mainboard.
+This is an e-paper clock based on a *WeAct Studio 2.9" BW* display, and a custom *Weather Station V2* mainboard.

 ## Current functionality